sync-lab/ETCetera/docs/source/Scheduling.rst

     Timed Game Automaton represention of a traffic model of a (P)ETC control loop as is discussed in :ref:`theory_ntga_uppaal`.

     :param ~sentient.Abstractions.Abstraction abstraction: Traffic model of the control loop.
     :param str name: Name that this will be referred to (mainly in UPPAAL).
-Default: `controlloop`.
+Default: ``'controlloop'``.
-    :param str or int: Index of the controlloop.
+    :param str or int index: Index of the controlloop.
 This is to make sure no name clash occurs (in UPPAAL).
 Default: 6 random characters in ``[A-z0-9]``.
     :param initial_location: Known initial location of the traffic model.
     :param int max_delay_steps: Maximum amount of extra samples available for retransmission.
 Default: ``0``.
     :param int max_early: Maximum amount of samples the control loop can trigger earlier.
 Default: ``2`` for PETC, ``0.01`` for ETC.